yangsi7/NLP_reviews/README.md

 This repository contains code and documentation to: _train and test a model predicting the “Overall” Amazon reviews' rating__.

 ### Notebooks
-- NLP_reviews.ipyb: main Jupyter notebook containing the code to train a model to predict ratings from text reviews.
+- __NLP_reviews.ipyb__: main Jupyter notebook containing the code to train a model to predict ratings from text reviews.
-- NLP_reviews_summary.ipyb: documentation Jupyter notebook detailing the approach and steps used tune and train a model that predicts ratings from text reviews.
+- __NLP_reviews_summary.ipyb__: documentation Jupyter notebook detailing the approach and steps used tune and train a model that predicts ratings from text reviews.

 ### Requirements
 1. The requirements to run NLP_reviews.ipyb can be found in env.yml.
 Use conda to install: